Creating a message that initiates action from your donors is a craft worth mastering for a successful donation appeal

 Inviting Donors to Join the Movement

-Everyone wants to be a part of something big, and that’s exactly why he or she has chosen to support your organization but, without an inviting offer, your message can just become one more solicitation for money.
+An inviting offer makes the difference between a crucial appeal for support and a plain solicitation for money.
 Using an invitational approach softens the request and conveys a sense of power to the donor that gives them the space to make their own choice to give.

 At the end of the day your message always needs to include what professional journalists call the “who, what, where, when, why and how” information that enables donors to participate in the campaign.
 Don’t wait too long to get to the point, include all the details they need and don’t veer off the main goal of your campaign.